Morfusee/MO-IT122-DevOps/docs/workflow-documentation.md

     * Check the `lint` job logs for specific ESLint errors.
     * Ensure your local environment passes linting before pushing by running `pnpm run lint` in both `frontend` and `backend` directories.
 2.  **Test Failures**:
-    * Review the `test` job logs for specific errors from the backend test suite.
+    * Review the `test` job logs for specific errors from the backend or frontend test suites.
     * Verify that all required environment variables (e.g., `APP_KEY`, `GEMINI_KEY`, MongoDB URIs) are correctly configured as secrets in your GitHub repository.
-    * Ensure backend dependencies are correctly installed before running tests.
+    * Ensure all dependencies are correctly installed before running tests for both backend and frontend.
 3.  **Docker Build Failures**:
     * **Authentication Issues**: Verify that the `GH_PAT` secret is correctly configured and has the necessary `package:write` permissions.
     * **Dockerfile Errors**: Review the `docker/backend/Dockerfile` and `docker/frontend/Dockerfile` for any syntax errors or missing dependencies.